Please click on the titles of the publications below to read the full article

 How I Treat Waldenstrom Macroglobulinemia.
 Treon, S. P., Blood.
 First Edition Paper, prepublished online May 22, 2015, DOI 10.1182.
 Treatment recommendations published by Dr. Steven Treon of the Dana-Farber Cancer Institute in 2015.
 (Article provided with permission of the Bing Center for Waldenstrom’s Macroglobulinemia.)

-Systemic Light Chain Amyloidosis: an update for treating physicians.
+Systemic Light Chain Amyloidosis: an update for treating physicians(link is external).
 Merlini G, Wechalekar AD, Palladini G, Blood.
 2013;121(26):5124-5130.
 In immunoglobulin light chain amyloidosis a small, indolent plasma cell clone synthesizes light chains that cause devastating organ damage.
 Early diagnosis, based on prompt recognition of “red-flags” before advanced cardiomyopathy ensues, is essential for improving outcomes, such as recovery of organ function and prolonged survival.

-MYD88 L265P Somatic Mutation in Waldenström’s Macroglobulinemia.
+MYD88 L265P Somatic Mutation in Waldenström’s Macroglobulinemia(link is external).
 Steven P. Treon et al, Dana-Farber Cancer Institute, Boston MA.
 This article, published in the New England Journal of Medicine in 2012, outlines the seminal discovery of the prevalence of the MYD88 L265 P mutation in WM patients.
 The research leading to this discovery was funded in part with the support of the IWMF.